OliverBIM/BIManalyst_g_26/A5Reflection.md

 ### Addressing the Use Case
 Yes, the tools and methods employed during the tutorial successfully demonstrated the application of OpenBIM concepts in solving the use case.

+## Individual Reflection on Future Use of OpenBIM: Frederik Højsager: s195392

+### Future Use in Thesis
+OpenBIM tools have a clearly stated relevance in architecture and structural analysis.
+If a future thesis consists of a case where OpenBIM can be applied, it would be of much interest.
+**As an example:** The structural analysis of a multi-story building in the context of a sudden collapse of a seemingly non-critical beam.
+This scenario could examine how the failure of one beam might propagate and affect the overall stability of the structure.
+The IFC model serves as a central tool for the investigation, providing a detailed digital representation of the structural system.
+OpenBIM tools can also be used to visualize critical beams or isolate key structural components.

+This thesis would focus on the technical applications of OpenBIM and also demonstrate its role in fostering collaboration and ensuring accurate analysis in structural scenarios.

+### Professional Applications
+From the lectures by external professionals, it is clear how OpenBIM tools are growing both in demand and relevance.
+It is therefore highly likely that they will feature prominently in the next decades.

+## Individual Reflection on Future Use of OpenBIM: Oliver Friis: s203614